Learning to Spin Flax

 With flax and linen on the minds of many spinners this summer, we found some great resources available to use at home and exciting classes in many communities around the world.

 Amanda Hannaford of Cornwall, England, teaches spinning workshops in the United Kingdom and Europe, and is well known for her flax classes.
-She is offering a two-day workshop starting October 1st entitled Spinning Flax, Hemp, and Nettle at Suzie Gillespie’s Devon studio.
-Suzie also teaches flax workshops regularly, including a four-day intensive on flax processing, spinning, and weaving.
+She is offers a two-day workshop entitled Spinning Flax, Hemp, and Nettle at Susie Gillespie’s Devon studio.
+Susie also teaches flax workshops regularly, including a four-day intensive on flax processing, spinning, and weaving.
 Find out more about these events and see some beautiful flax-centric images at susiegillespie.com.

 Weaver and handspinner Donna Hudson had a chance to join a previous Linens: Seed to Cloth workshop and had this to say: “Spinning flax seemed so different from any other fiber that I never considered it.
 However, the class at Vävstuga was my time to learn that it wasn’t that mystifying or difficult.
 While we only spun flax for one morning, the time was full of information about flax, tips for being successful, and the fun of watching each other be successful and sometimes not so successful.
 I am no longer intimidated by the strick of flax sitting by my spinning wheel, I just need to practice and enjoy the process without worrying that it is not perfect.”